Last Updated: June 24, 2026

 Basic Shirt

 A shirt is a cloth garment for the upper body.
 There are various types of shirt for men and women.
 Basic shirt is one of them.
 There’s nothing more classic than a woven collared shirt.
 This dress has a formal collar, a full-length opening at the front from the collar to the hem and sleeves with cuffs.
 In this article, I will discuss on various parts of basic shirt.
+Knowing these parts also makes it easier to check fit, balance, and sewing quality during inspection.

 Different Components of a Basic Shirt

-Machines required for making
+Machines Required for Making

 - Plain (lock stitch) sewing machine